M-Files/Developer-Portal/Vault-Application-Framework/using-vb.net.md

 ## Why does Visual Basic.NET not work natively?

 The Vault Application Framework does not require C#, but the [Visual Studio Template](m-files://show/CE7643CB-C9BB-4536-8187-707DB78EAF2A/0-1262/3005?object=EA9E06AA-2F7C-4D23-919A-9C93FD5145F6&file=5425A00C-BE53-4F48-A9E6-675C9242AABC) provided for use with the Vault Application Framework creates a C# project.
-To create a Vault Application Framework application using VB.NET, you must create the application infrastructure yourself.</p>
+To create a Vault Application Framework application using VB.NET, you must create the application infrastructure yourself.

 ## Getting started with Visual Basic.NET